 Heparin and warfarin are both medications that are called anticoagulants.
 They help thin the blood to prevent blood clots.
-This lesson will discuss the differences between heparin and warfarin, including uses, administration, and side effects.
+This lesson discusses the differences between heparin and warfarin, including uses, administration, and side effects.

 10. Heparin Overdose: Symptoms & Treatment